biobakery/MetaPhlAn/README.md

 The script "add_metadata.py" can accept multiple metadata files (space separated, wild card can also be used) and multiple trees.
 A metadata file is a tab separated file where the first row is the meta-headers, and the following rows contain the metadata for each sample.
 Multiple metadata files are used in the case where your samples come from more than one dataset and you do not want to merge the metadata files.
 For more details of using "add_metadata.py", please see its help (with option "-h").
-An example of a metadata file is as follows:
+An example of a metadata file is the "fastqs/metadata.txt" file with the below content:

 ```
 #!python